A Motion Picture Project

 Executive Producer

-WILLIAM H. MACY, through his production company Dog Pond Productions, has been involved in a range of critically acclaimed and genre-defying films.
-Dog Pond Productions first gained attention with Focus (2001), an adaptation of Arthur Miller's 1945 novel, which was produced in collaboration with Michael Bloomberg.
-Macy followed this with The Cooler (2003), an indie hit where he starred alongside Alec Baldwin and Maria Bello.
-This project, in which Macy plays a gambling jinx who breaks his curse when he falls in love, solidified Dog Pond’s reputation for supporting unique, character-driven narratives.
+WILLIAM H. MACY, through his production company Dog Pond Productions, has developed a range of critically acclaimed and genre-defying films.
+Dog Pond first gained attention with Focus, an adaptation of Arthur Miller’s 1945 novel produced in collaboration with Michael Bloomberg.
+Macy followed with The Cooler, starring alongside Alec Baldwin and Maria Bello, in which he plays a gambling jinx who breaks his curse through love — a film that solidified Dog Pond’s reputation for character-driven, distinctive storytelling.

-With Dog Pond Productions, William H. Macy continues to balance his prolific acting career while taking on the role of producer, shaping a range of compelling projects.
-The company is recognized for its commitment to innovative stories, with Macy’s hands-on approach ensuring high-quality, thought-provoking content.
-Through his dual roles as actor and producer, Macy remains a driving force in the entertainment industry, contributing to both independent cinema and television with a focus on meaningful, impactful narratives.
+Through Dog Pond Productions, Macy balances his prolific acting career with producing, shaping projects that emphasize innovative, character-driven narratives.
+The company is recognized for its commitment to meaningful, thought-provoking stories, with Macy’s hands-on approach ensuring high-quality content.
+As both actor and producer, he remains a driving force in independent cinema and television, championing projects with depth, heart, and impact.

 Roberto Schaefer